PROPVGVNDA/WSC-Monitor/README.md

 4. Run Prometheus with a target at `localhost:8080`

 # Disclaimer
 This project is solely intended for educational and experimental purposes.
 It should not be used in any production or real-world environments.
-The developers and contributors of this project hold no liability for any misuse or damage caused by the software.
+Developer of this project holds no liability for any misuse or damage caused by the software.